 - You can connect to the DC metro system via the Silver Line Express, which picks up passengers at Door 4 on the Arrivals floor.
-Buses from the airport leave every 15 minutes on weekdays and every 20 minutes on Saturdays and Sundays, and will connect you to the Wiehle-Reston East Metro station.
+Buses from the airport leave every 15 minutes during on-peak hours and every 20 minutes on off-peak, and will connect you to the Wiehle-Reston East Metro station.

 - Megabus offers a service that connects Charlottesville, Virginia, Dulles Airport, and Union Station in downtown Washington.

 - Dulles does not have a designated area for Uber or Lyft vehicles, so coordinate with your driver during the pickup process.

 At a big airport like Dulles, you can count on a big variety of food options.
 You can make a quick stop to pick up something for your flight at chains like Subway and Pizza Hut, or sit down for a longer meal at one of the airport's finer restaurants.
 On Concourse C, check out Chef Geoff's for contemporary American cuisine or The Chef's Table by Wolfgang Puck, which also offers the option to take your food to go.
 On Concourse D, you'll find burgers with a French twist at Bistro Atelier, plus specialty crepes both savory and sweet, and on Concourse B, you can fill up on pasta at Carrabba's Italian Grill.

 Throughout the whole airport, you'll have no problem finding somewhere to buy a cup of coffee or maybe just a quick snack for your flight.

 With a mix of national, local, and regional retail shops, you've got a lot of shopping options at this airport, especially since it upgraded its facilities in 2015.
 Among the recognizable retail brands are Estée Lauder/M.A.C, L’Occitane, Polo Ralph Lauren, Tumi, and Swarovski.